What is the 25th Amendment?

 According to constitutional scholars Jonathan Turley and Gloria Browne-Marshall, the amendment has historically been used in cases of physical incapacitation.
 Attempting to apply it to prove mental or emotional incapacity is not only "premature," they say, but its success would be nearly impossible.

-Despite the fact that two dozen Democrats have signed on to the effort as of last Thursday, there is virtually no chance that this effort will move forward because it first requires a formal declaration from the vice president and the Cabinet that the President is unable to perform his duties.
+Despite the fact that two dozen Democrats have signed on to the effort as of last Thursday, there is virtually no chance that this effort will move forward.
+One path requires a formal declaration from the vice president and the Cabinet that the President is unable to perform his duties.
 When the 25th Amendment was used in the past in cases when the President was physically unable to lead, there was no debate over whether the President was fit to perform his duties.

 Raskin pushed back on this characterization in a statement provided to CNN on Monday.